akzhol1337/akzhol1337/README.md

 Hello there

-I'm Akzhol.
-A junior software engineer from Kazakhstan passionate about programming, cybersecurity and blockchain.
+I'm junior software engineer from Kazakhstan passionate about programming, cybersecurity and blockchain.

 Currently working in USA startup as software engineer